 We believe in a future in which our capacity to manufacture in three-dimensions can expand significantly in scale, limited in no respect.
 Crawler, our earliest machine, served as a crucial first step in answering the question of self-contained additive manufacturing.
 Its successors, tracing their lineage all the way back to Crawler, will provide a fundamental increase in capability when compared to industry's state-of-the-art approaches to large-scale production.
 Our purpose built additive manufacturing process, Rapid Induction Printing, streamlines the number of inputs required to sustain performance metallurgy, and is viewed as a major leap to achieving true simplicity.

 For more information on Rosotics, please view our published documentation on this process at www.rosotics.com/documentation.

 About Rosotics, Inc.

 Rosotics produces hyper-efficient metal additive manufacturing solutions that solve tougher problems in industrial engineering.
-A pioneer of swarm robotics, we enable today’s manufacturers to additively manufacture structures that are normally difficult or impossible to print.
+A pioneer of large-scale additive manufacturing, we enable today’s manufacturers to produce structures that are normally difficult or impossible to create.